 VI.B.1.

-Programs, in partnership with their Sponsoring Institutions, must educate post-doctoral fellows and faculty members concerning the professional responsibilities of specialists, including their obligation to be appropriately rested and fit to provide the care required by their patients.
+Programs, in partnership with their Sponsoring Institutions, must educate post-doctoral fellows and faculty members concerning the professional and ethical responsibilities of specialists, including but not limited to their obligation to be appropriately rested and fit to provide the care required by their patients.
 (Core)